 Janka Hardness LBS: 3680

-Tiger Wood is one of the softer of the Harwood Decking.
-That being said it is still 6x harder than Red Cedar so it will definetly handle the abuse that a deck gets.
+Tiger Wood is one of the softer of the Hardwood Decking.
+That being said it is still 6x harder than Red Cedar so it will definitely handle the abuse that a deck gets.
 It has a variety of colouring and gives the deck a very unique “tiger stripe” look.
 With the variety of colouring any small scratches are not easily noticed.
 It’s low maintenance and has a natural resistance to insects, decay and rot with a bonus of incredible beauty.
 This Hardwood Decking is available with a slot milled into the edge so that it is easy to install the hidden fastening system.
 This is a huge bonus because it cuts down on the labour cost and makes it one of the more affordable Hardwood Decking options.

 Janka Hardness LBS: 2160